fusioncharts/fusionexport-php-client/README.md

-# FusionCharts PHP Export Client
+# FusionExport PHP Client

-This is a PHP Export Client for FC Export Service.
-It communicates with Export Service through the socket protocol and does the export.
+This is a PHP Export Client for FusionExport.
+It communicates with FusionExport through the socket protocol and does the export.

 ## Installation